tremelow/congo-website/content/blog/hugo-blog-setup/index.md

 There are many things I'm still not satisfied with at the moment, which I'll hopefully tackle eventually.

-- [ ] Blog section should present every post on the list page, topics should get flattened (users can click on breadcrumbs to get back to a topic summary)
+- [ ] Blog homepage
+  - [x] Flatten subsections to present every post on the list page (users can click on breadcrumbs to get back to a topic summary)
+  - [ ] Display parent topic if the post is part of a series
 - [ ] Callout boxes
   - [ ] Fix weird offset when it contains a list
   - [ ] Make them foldable and give them a potential title (maybe using [`<details>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details))